CyberbuildLab/StudentProjectAllocation/README.md

 - [x] Merge student-related spreadsheet into one spreadsheet (with multiple tabs) and same for supervisor spreadsheet.
 This way, the input will include just 3 spreadsheets.
 - [ ] Add `Example Data\` folder including all Input spreadsheets.
 - [ ] Adjust ranking value if students don't give exactly 5 Preferred Topics, 3 Subject Areas and 3 project Types (not critical)
-- [ ] Automate the Reader Allocation process
+- [ ] Automate the Reader Allocation process (initiated)
+- [ ] Merge Readers-Reporting notebook into Readers-Allocation notebook
 - [ ] (optional) Convert Jupyter Notebooks into simple Python scripts